martincartledge/martincartledge.io/src/content/blog/being-productive-as-a-software-developer.md

 author: Martin Cartledge
 pubDatetime: 2021-01-05T22:40:32.169Z
 title: Being Productive as a Software Developer
-featured: true
+featured: false
 draft: false
 tags:
   - productivity
 ogImage: ""
-description:
-  Full calendars, endless chat notifications, and other interruptions.
+description: Full calendars, endless chat notifications, and other interruptions.
 When does work get done?
 ---

 In the modern-day, it is increasingly difficult to find a lengthy period of time without distractions.